José Rizal's Global Fellowship: Basis of "Worldwide Brotherhood" (Worldwide Fellowship)

 These are the basis of the above ideas, which were then taken from Rizal's opinions found in his own writings and speeches which intend to establish unity, harmony, alliance and bonding among nations: The fundamental cause or reason for having the absence of human rights is eradicated through the establishment of unity.

 One of Rizal's wishes is the presence of equal rights, justice, dignity, and peace.
-The basis for the unity of mankind is religion and the "Lord of Creations"; because a mutual alliance that yearns to provide a large scope of respect in human faith is needed, despite of our differences in race, education, and age.
+The basis for the unity of mankind is religion and the "Lord of Creations"; because a mutual alliance that yearns to provide a large scope of respect in human faith is needed, despite our differences in race, education, and age.

 The presence of a worldwide alliance intends to eradicate any form of discrimination based on race, status in life, or religion.
 This is also one of Rizal's concerns related to the "mutual understanding" expected not only from Spain but also from other countries.
 In a letter to a friend written from Germany, Rizal expressed his feelings against the public presentation (the use as exhibits) of live Igorots in the Madrid exposition of 1887.